techsenger/patternfx/README.md

 they access the `getComponent()` and `getMediator()` methods — this immediately signals that the extension is being used.
 Following this principle ensures that MVVM principles are never violated and that the framework is used correctly.

-In addition to the four classes, a component may include a `ComponentHistory`.
-The `ComponentHistory` enables the preservation of the component’s state across its lifecycle.
-Data exchange occurs exclusively between the `ComponentViewModel` and the `ComponentHistory`.
-When the component’s state transitions to `INITIALIZING`, data is restored from the `ComponentHistory` to the `ComponentViewModel`.
-Conversely, when the state transitions to `DEINITIALIZED`, data from the `ComponentViewModel` is saved back to the `ComponentHistory`.
-The volume of state information that is restored and persisted is defined by the `HistoryPolicy` enum.

 In addition to the four main classes, a component may include a `ComponentHistory`, which preserves the component’s state across its lifecycle.
 In the default implementation, the `ComponentHistory` instance is lazily provided via a `HistoryProvider` that is set before initialization.
 During the `preInitialize()` phase, the provider’s `provide()`